 So the news were true.
 It was all true.

 Of course we were the strongest.
-The USIC alone numbered between one hundred and fifty to two-hundred billion personnel.
+The USF alone numbered between one hundred and fifty to two-hundred billion personnel.
 But the combined strength of CATO is around 730 billion, and that's enough to stand against the combined strength of those that wish to see the Earth burn.

 "-we're assigned to lead a major counter-offensive against the Rukhovians.
 Admiral Serin Jensen has confirmed final Congress approval to execute this offensive.
 Operation Shatterfall is officially, a go.